alinnman/celestial-navigation/DEVELOPMENT.md

 Check
 [this&nbsp;folder](https://drive.google.com/drive/folders/1QFcncVEuCQMnls8lyNElDtpTYruMgI0D?usp=drive_link)
 for a list of compiled APK files.
-These apps should run nicely but still have limited functionality (mapping support may be missing).
+These apps should run nicely but still have limited functionality and there may be bugs.
 At the moment I have not yet finalized publishing on Google Play.